IHE/HIE-Whitepaper/README.md

 The purpose of this aspect of governance is to enable semantic interoperability among participating partners.
-When the Cross-enterprise Document Sharing ([XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)) profile is used the governance is provided through the [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain, see [Section 3.2 Centralized Discovery and Retrieve](#32-centralized-discovery-and-retrieve).
+When the Cross-enterprise Document Sharing ([XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)) Profile is used the governance is provided through the [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain, see [Section 3.2 Centralized Discovery and Retrieve](#32-centralized-discovery-and-retrieve).

 ## 2.3 Distinction between Documents and Messages